Reinis Nitišs

-Reinis Nitišs (born 16 December 1995) is a rallycross driver from Jēkabpils, Latvia.
-He is the winner of the Super1600 division in the European Rallycross Championship in 2013 and is the youngest event winner in FIA World Rallycross Championship history.
+Reinis Nitišs (born 16 December 1995) is a Latvian rallycross driver from Jēkabpils, Latvia.
+He is a two-time winner of the European Rallycross Championship, winning the Super1600 division in 2013 and the Supercar division in 2018.
+He is the youngest event winner in FIA World Rallycross Championship history.

 Biography

 Early career

 Nitišs started racing go-karts at the age of seven and was quickly successful having won multiple Latvian national titles and the Baltic series by 13.
 He moved into rallycross and dominated the Baltic and NEZ championships before moving into the European Super1600 category in 2012.
 The 2013 season brought about a very successful period in which he won 6 out of 9 events on his way to the title.